kristinaht/Independent-project-2/README.md

 ## Description

 _This webpage presents an online form that users can complete to find out which programming language they should learn.
-Options provided are.
 Online form helps users decide between:_
 * _JavaScript_
 * _C#_
 * _Ruby_
 * _Python_

 ## Setup/Installation Requirements
-_Programming Language Suggester webpage can be opened in any browser. _ _Further editing is possible if you clone it from GitHub.
+_Programming Language Suggester webpage can be opened in any browser._
+_Viewing and further editing is possible if you clone it from GitHub.
 You can do that in two ways:_

 _Download directly from GitHub_
 * _From GitHub, click Clone or Download button._
-* _Next, click the download zip button._
+* _Next, click the Download Zip button._
 * _Save folder on your desktop_
+* _Double click the folder to open it._

-_If using Terminal to clone_
+_Use Terminal to download_
 * _Open Terminal_
-_From your Home Directory, enter command cd desktop _Once you are on desktop, enter the following: git clone https://github.com/kristinaht/Independent-project-2.git_ _Clone project will be created on your desktop_
+* _From your Home Directory in Terminal, enter command: cd desktop_
+* _Once you are on desktop, enter the following: git clone https://github.com/kristinaht/Independent-project-2.git_
+* _Cloned project will be created on your desktop_
+* _Double click the project folder to open it._

 ## Known Bugs